deislabs/helm-workshop/03-subcharts/REAME.md

 ## Download the Dependencies

 Run `helm dep up` to have Helm fetch those dependencies for you.
-Why you are done with that command, you should be able to see two new directories inside of your chart's `charts` subdirectory.
+When completed, you should be able to see two new directories inside of your chart's `charts` subdirectory.

 ## Upgrade Your Release